A2Amir/Data-Visualization-in-Data-Science-Process/Code/Bivariate Exploration of Data.md

 # Stacked Plots

 The most basic stacked chart takes a single bar representing the full count, and divides it into colored segments based on frequencies on a categorical variable.
 If this sounds familiar, that's because it almost perfectly coincides with the description of a pie chart, except that the shape being divided is different.check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Stacked%20Plots.ipynb) to get more familiar with it.

+# Ridgeline Plots

+One of the hot new visualization types from recent years is the ridgeline plot.
+In a nutshell, the ridgeline plot is a series of vertically faceted line plots or density curves, but with somewhat overlapping y-axes.
+This can be thought of as a contrast to the line plot variation seen in the "Line Plots" part, where multiple lines were plotted on the same axes, with different hues.
+On this section, I'll walk through the creation of a ridgeline plot using some of the demonstration data shown in the "Faceting" section.check this [notebook]() to get more familiar with it.